 As mentioned before, Solar Collectors are the actual solar water heating panels that absorb the heat from the sun and supply the heat to be used in the remainder of the system.
 There are two main types of solar collectors:

-- Flat panel collector: This type of collector tend to be a little more versatile as far as their positioning and placement goes.
-It can be mounted on the roof, inside the roof or even separate from the roof if need be.
+- Flat panel collectors: These types of collectors tend to be a little more versatile as far as their positioning and placement goes.
+They can be mounted on the roof, inside the roof or even separate from the roof if need be.

-- Vacuum (Heat pipe) / Evacuated tubes: These tubes function in a similar way to a hot water (coffee) flask by creating a vacuum inside the parallel pipes that make up the collector, which results in the water staying hot once heated.
+- Vacuum (Heat pipe) / Evacuated tubes: These tubes function similarly to the way in which a hot water (coffee) flask does; by creating a complete vacuum inside the parallel pipes that make up the collector, which results in the water staying hot once heated.
 Both the above systems are equally effective as long as they are used in the correct type of system.
 Have a look at some of the pros and cons of each system and then decide which will best suit you and your domestic solar water heating needs.

 4. Selecting the correct size solar water heating system:

 The two variables that come in to play when determining the size of the solar water heating system that you require are the size of the total collector area and the size of the geyser/storage vessel that you require.
 The general rule of thumb for calculating the size of your solar hot water heating system is that on average, each person in the house requires approximately 50 litres of solar heated water per day.
 Obviously, this can fluctuate depending on different people’s habits, but one should aim to use on average this amount of water.
 Remember though, that different household tasks and appliances also utilize hot water.
 Below is a table that illustrates the average daily hot water consumption for a family of four: